codefenix-dev/uMRC/README.md

 1. Extract all files to their own directory, keeping the structure the same as shown above in the list of files included.

-   On Linux, you can run the build.sh script to compile from source.
+   On Debian-based systems like Ubuntu, you can run the build.sh script to compile from source.
-   First run `sudo apt install libssl-dev` since the bridge makes use of LibreSSL, then `./build.sh` should complete successfully (with warnings).
+   First run `sudo apt install gcc` if you don't already have gcc installed, then run `sudo apt install libssl-dev` since the bridge makes use of LibreSSL, then `./build.sh` should complete successfully (with warnings).
 It should create a subdirectory named "bin" and place the compiled binaries there.
 Copy these binaries to your preferred directory